gil-son/aws/english-us/AWSSnowFamily.md

 So, that's for the data migration.
 And that was originally one and only use case for Snowball devices.
 But the second use case now for the Snow Family is called edge computing.

+### What is Edge Computing?

+Edge computing is when you process data while it's being created at an location.
+But the second use case now for the Snow Family is called edge computing.
+By the way, an edge location is anything that really doesn't have internet or that is far away from a cloud.
+So, for example, if you have a truck on the road, or if you have a ship on the sea, or a mining station inderground, all these things can be called edge locations, because they can produce data, but the may not necessarily have internet connectivity.
+So, either limited connectivity or no internet access,or no access to computing power.
+And so, you may still want to run computation, data processing at these locations.
+And for this, we need edge computing